Affiliate links on Android Authority may earn us a commission. Learn more.

 RuenTech silicone band

 RuenTech’s bands follow a similar thread in that they’re easy to change out and keep clean.
 Just rinse the silicone construction with soap and water.
-If five choices aren’t enough, you can always go for the 10-pack, which comes with all-new color combinations.
-The RuenTech bands fit wrists as small as 4.5-inches up to 7.1 inches.
+If five choices aren’t enough, you can always go for the 10-pack, which comes with additional color combinations.
+The RuenTech bands fit wrists as small as 4.5-inches and up to 7.1 inches.

 Looking for more coverage on Fitbits and Fitbit accessories?

 - The best fitness trackers you can buy